A Project Manager’s Guide to Resource Planning

 If the answer is yes, chances are you’re not maximizing your team’s time or tracking your budgets efficiently.
 And this is exactly how project deadlines and budgets get thrown off track.

 Using a resource planning tool to solve all this doesn’t mean you have to learn how to use a complicated new piece of software.
-In fact, planning your people on a tool like Float can save you up to three hours a week!
+In fact, planning your team's time and scheduling your resources with a tool like Float can save you up to four hours a week!